A Chargeback Definition: An Expert Explanation of Chargebacks - What They Are and What They Mean for Your Business.

 - Cardholders who cry wolf too often won’t get the help they need in cases of legitimate fraud.

 - In an effort to compensate for predictable chargeback fraud, merchants are raising their prices.

 Both merchants and consumers must know what a chargeback is.
 And both parties need to accept responsibility for their actions in the process.

 Merchants need to reduce the risk of chargebacks, both legitimate and illegitimate.
 If merchants ensure they are offering prompt and attentive customer service, providing high quality products and services, and attending to transaction details, consumers won’t have a valid reason to file a chargeback against the establishment and friendly fraud will decrease.

 By taking the necessary steps to detect fraud, merchants can identify transactions that could potentially lead to chargebacks.
 Preventing these fraudsters from making purchases reduces the risk of a resulting chargeback.

 Fighting chargebacks is the last major responsibility merchants must face.
 Banks file fewer chargebacks against merchants who regularly dispute these claims.
-Not only does chargeback representment ensure the business retains more profits, it also helps educate consumers about what is a chargeback and when it should safely be used.
+Not only does chargeback representment ensure the business retains more profits, it also helps educate consumers about what a chargeback is and when it should safely be used.

 Cardholders need to remember owning a credit card is a privilege, not a right.
 Certain responsibilities come with that privilege, one is understanding what chargebacks are and when they can ethically and legally be used.